-Motorhome and caravan tv’s have been designed with motorhome and caravan layouts in mind.
+Motorhome and camper tv’s have been designed with small and awkward layouts in mind.
 Consider where and how you will install your tv for the best wide viewing angles, sound and wiring for power.
-You may need a specialised locking bracket like this one.
-Some people dismount their tv’s for travelling.
+You may need a specialised locking bracket like this one but some people dismount their tv’s for travelling.

 TV via a Smart TV

-You will need to connect your smart tv to a wifi network so will require a wifi set-up in your motorhome, you can find out more about this in our guide to getting internet and Wifi in your motorhome.
+You will need to connect your smart tv to a wifi network so will require a wifi set-up in your motorhome or camper van, you can find out more about this in our guide to getting internet and Wifi in your motorhome.

 TV via a Roof Mounted Satellite Dish

-You need a digital receiver to enable you to watch satellite tv; some are integral to your tv and some are mounted in your van.
+You need a digital receiver to enable you to watch satellite tv in your motorhome; some receivers are integral to your tv and some are mounted in your van.
 Most separate receivers will need some sort of a card, usually linked to a subscription service, although do research this as technology moves at a fast pace.